codeconscious/unique-file-generator-fsharp/README.md

 - Accepts optional parameters to customize files according to your needs
 - Requirement: .NET 9 (or higher) runtime

+## But... why?

-(I also have very similar tools written in [C#](https://github.com/codeconscious/unique-file-generator-csharp) and [Rust](https://github.com/codeconscious/unique-file-generator-rust/) since this has apparently become one of my go-to projects for language practice. 😅)
+In a previous position, I actually had use for such a utility once.
+However, I only created _this_ utility to get more experience with F#.
+(I have also written very tools in [C#](https://github.com/codeconscious/unique-file-generator-csharp) and [Rust](https://github.com/codeconscious/unique-file-generator-rust/) before, so it seems this has become one of my go-to projects for getting experience with languages. 😅)

 ## Usage

-At the minimum, you must specify the number of files you want to generate.
+At the minimum, you must specify the number of files you want to generate with the default options.
 This should be a single positive integer (with optional commas or underscores).

 ```
 dotnet run -- 1000